jxnl/blog/docs/writing/posts/advice.md

 Really value your time alone.
 It is the only time you can truly see yourself.
 It is the only time you can truly hear yourself.
 Isolation is time not only away from people, but also media.

-I believe success truely comes from being yourself, but if you're always surrounded by others the influence is too strong.
+I believe success truly comes from being yourself, but if you're always surrounded by others the influence is too strong.
 But if you can truely live in the isolation, you'll be like a still pond.
 When others project their image onto you, you'll be able to see the ripples clearly.

 ## The world is a mirror